DiyaShah25/BizUplift/README.md

 The project is live and can be accessed here:

 **https://biz-uplift-main.vercel.app**
 ---

-*This project is built and maintained as part of a Software Engineering group initiative focused on creating a user-centered, accessible, and visually engaging marketplace for local artisans.*
----

 *This project is built and maintained as part of a Software Engineering group initiative focusing on user-centered, accessible, visually stunning marketplace architecture.*